 Thanks to Roberto Flores who contributed a couple more of his CJ-3B sketches.
 Roberto has lots of other drawings on the website, including some toy Jeeps cartoons.

-I don't know the name of the artist who did the 3B in stained glass.
-If anyone recognizes it, please let me know.
+I don't know the name of the artist who did the 3B in stained glass, or the woodcut of the mechanic's shed in India.
+If anyone recognizes them, please let me know.

 And thanks to all the contributors on the CJ-3B Bulletin Board. -- Derek Redmond